rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

 1. Check the status of the node behind the load balancer.

-2. Log into the customer portal, and open the emergency console for the node.
+2. Log in to the customer portal, and open the emergency console for the node.

-   If there are messages scrolling on the screen (for example, killing processes or a crash dump), you should reboot the node.
-Once the node is operational, check the status to make sure it is enabled.
+   If messages are scrolling on the screen (for example, killing processes or a crash dump), you should reboot the node.
+After the node is operational, check the status to make sure it is enabled.

 3. Ping the service net IP address of the affected node from a server that is located in the same data center as the load balancer.